eshleebien/til/docker/signal-handling.md

 #### Your app is initiated by a bash script
 Often times a script is initiated from a bash script.

-Problem with that, is the application won't receive any signals and will be killed brutally.
+Problem with that, the application won't receive any signals and will be killed brutally.

 Say you have a ```run.sh``` like this:
 ```bash